vikaspal9131/Extensions/README.md

 We value your feedback!
 If you encounter any issues or have suggestions for new features, please open an issue in the repository or contact us directly.

----

-Thank you for supporting the **Extension Hub Repository**.
-Together, we can create tools that make browsing more efficient and enjoyable!